The bridge where Wendy Lee Coffield was found.

 Coffield's body was badly decomposed.
 Because she was reported missing on July 8th, 1982, it is likely that she had been dead for at least a week.

 The teenage girl was a runaway who had recently escaped from a juvenile detention center in Pierce County.
-According to the police, she had a history of prostitution.
+The police also said that she had a history of prostitution.

 The latitude and longitude coordinates for the bridge are: